Brick Repair and Brickwork Restoration

 Brick spalling is a condition which usually affects bricks prior to the 1980’s.
 It happens when a brick becomes too soft and too porous, absorbs excessive amounts of water, which then expends in freezing weather and separates the face surface of the brick.

-Exposed brick interior allows more water penetration and results in further damage to the structure.
+Exposed brick wall interior allows more water penetration and results in further damage to the structure.

 Maintaining / repointing of the deteriorating mortar joints to keep brick edges sealed can significantly minimize the number of spalling bricks in a brick wall.
 Another way to prevent bricks and mortar joints from absorbing moisture, thus preventing bricks from spalling, is to weatherproof them using an appropriate sealer.